vestuto/reusable-python/README.md

 ### Solution

-This tutorial is intended to demonstrate common ways to organize and reuse python code with the goal of transforming "users of" the SciPy stack into "potential contributers to" the SciPy stack, capable of organizing their own code into reusable units for more locally reproducible results while reducing the time spent fighting with disorganized and unmaintainable piles of scripts.
+This tutorial is intended to demonstrate common ways to organize and reuse Python code with the goal of transforming "users of" the SciPy stack into "potential contributers to" the SciPy stack, capable of organizing their own code into reusable units for more locally reproducible results while reducing the time spent fighting with disorganized and unmaintainable piles of scripts.
 The hope beyond that is that this might enable more people to become contributors to the SciPy ecosystem of more globally reusable tools.

 ## Preparation